 Of course, the growth and self-improvement needed to be a better person is a process.
 No one expects you to become Mother Theresa right away so don’t put pressure on yourself to do so.
 Instead, focus on just being better than you were yesterday.
 Luckily, this list can help.

 - Make an effort to look your best every day

->

-> My mom always said when you look good, you feel good and when you feel good, you do good.
+My mom always said when you look good, you feel good and when you feel good, you do good.
 So make an effort to look your best at every opportunity.
-And no, that doesn’t mean put on a ball gown to sit in your living room in the middle of the pandemic stay-at-home orders (though you could).
+And no, that doesn’t mean put on a ball gown to sit in your living room in the middle of the pandemic.
 But it does mean you should put some effort into your appearance.
 Sure, you can put your hair in a messy bun.
 Just put on some pink lip gloss too.
 Skip the sweats with a hole in them and instead wear your favorite leggings.
-And if you can, get rid of the old t-shirts you wear to bed and choose the matching satin pajama set.
-It may seem shallow, but it’s amazing how looking better can really help you feel better and bring you closer to being a better person
+And if you can, get rid of the old t-shirts you wear to bed and choose the matching luxury satin pajama set.
+It may seem shallow, but it’s amazing how looking better can really help you feel better and bring you closer to being a better person.

->

-> 2. Learn to listen
+2. Learn to listen

 I think the last year has taught us that we got 99 problems but talking over others isn’t one.
 Society has clearly mastered that one.
 Instead of listening to respond, try listening to understand.
 Everything can’t be a race to get the last word in.
 Active listening allows you to not only hear what the other person is saying but comprehend it.
 Next time you are in a conversation forget about proving your point and instead focus on understanding the other person’s point.
 And if you have a problem with jumping in, try counting to 2 after the person is done talking before you respond.
 Or check out this book teaching you how to improve listening skills to build better relationships.